Many people have recently had a chance to work from home, and the demand for online jobs is skyrocketing.

-As a nutritionist working from home via the internet, there are lots of different ways to make money, several of which tie in with the other online jobs on this list.
-You could create courses, offer one-to-one consultations, or run a niche blog specialising in a particular area of food and nutrition.
+There are many different ways to make money as an online nutritionist, and several of them tie in with the other online jobs on this list.
+For example, you could create courses, offer one-to-one consultations, or run a niche blog specialising in a particular area of food and nutrition.

 If this is one of the online jobs that appeal to you, you can start to learn more about what nutritionists actually do in their jobs here.

 44. Life / Career Coach

 Pay rates: $75+ for one-to-one sessions

 There are many sub-niches within life and career coaching, making this an interesting option for specialists in all kinds of areas.

 An online coach can make a real difference in people’s lives by helping clients reach their goals, usually by conducting coaching sessions via video call.
 You’ll also need to promote yourself to build up clients and provide ongoing support to them in between sessions.

 You’ll need a strong desire to genuinely help others and the marketing skill to build up an audience if you plan to start your own business.
 Qualifications exist, but note that they can range from genuinely useful to utterly meaningless!

 Not everyone looking for online jobs wants a full-time post.
 With that in mind, here are some online side jobs – perfect for those just after a little extra money or as a part-time complement to another job – as part of a portfolio career.

 Pay rates: $10 per test